 Attribute syntax

-There are several parts to the attributes syntax.
-First, an attribute declaration is always enclosed with a starting #[ and a corresponding ending ].
-Inside, one or many attributes are listed, separated by comma.
-The attribute name is an unqualified, qualified or fully-qualified name as described in Using Namespaces Basics.
-Arguments to the attribute are optional, but are enclosed in the usual parenthesis ().
-Arguments to attributes can only be literal values or constant expressions.
-Both positional and named arguments syntax can be used.
+Attribute syntax consists of several key components.
+An attribute declaration starts with #[ and ends with ].
+Inside, one or more attributes can be listed, separated by commas.
+The attribute name can be unqualified, qualified, or fully-qualified, as described in Using Namespaces Basics.
+Arguments to the attribute are optional and enclosed in parentheses ().
+Arguments can only be literal values or constant expressions.
+Both positional and named argument syntax are supported.

-Attribute names and their arguments are resolved to a class and the arguments are passed to its constructor, when an instance of the attribute is requested through the Reflection API.
-As such a class should be introduced for each attribute.
+Attribute names and their arguments are resolved to a class, and the arguments are passed to its constructor when an instance of the attribute is requested through the Reflection API.
+Therefore, it is recommended to introduce a class for each attribute.

 Example #1 Attribute Syntax